By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Philip is our Zimbabwe expert and author of more than 20 guidebooks to Africa.

-Nyanga is one of Zimbabwe's birding hotspots.
-Over 300 species have been recorded, of which several are near-endemics.
-The park is part of the globally important Eastern Zimbabwe Mountains Endemic Bird Area (EBA).
+Nyanga is one of Zimbabwe’s birding hot spots.
+More than 300 species have been recorded, with a list that includes alluring near-endemics such as Gurney’s sugarbird, Chirinda apalis, Roberts’s warbler and Swynnerton’s robin.
+Nyanga is part of the globally important Eastern Zimbabwe Mountains Endemic Bird Area (EBA).

 Weather & Climate

-Nyanga NP can be visited at any time of the year.
-The birdlife is good year-round, but at its best from November to April when the migratory birds are present, and many resident birds are in breeding plumage.
-The scenery is at its best in the Wet season (November to March) or the beginning of the Dry season (April-May).
-At this time, the vegetation will be lush and green, and the air will be clear and crisp.
-The area gets very hazy towards the end of the Dry season.
-Wildlife viewing is hit-and-miss at any time of the year.
-Roads might get difficult to navigate in the Wet season.
+Nyanga can be visited at any time.
+The birdlife is good year-round but at its best from November to April when migratory birds are present and many residents are in breeding plumage.
+The scenery is at its best in the Wet season (November to March) or early in the Dry season from April to May.
+At this time, the vegetation is lush and green, and the air is clear and crisp.
+The sky gets very hazy towards the end of the Dry season.
+Wildlife viewing is hit-and-miss throughout the year.
+Unsurfaced roads might be difficult to navigate in the Wet season.

 Getting There